PocketPluginsSuite/PocketShops/README.md

 # Features
 - [x] Multiple shops: Create as many as you need!
-- [x] Custom your item names: Create unique lore around Pocketmine's standard items!
+- [x] Customize your item names: Create unique lore around Pocketmine's standard items!
 - [x] Per-shop permissions: Allows access to shops on a per-rank basis.
 - [x] Simple setup procedure: Clearly defined `shops.yml` and easy-to-read documentation.
 - [x] Active development and community: Get help directly from the developer(s) on [UNDERFORUMS](http://underforums.com).
 This plugins serves their servers so is constantly under development.